bptlab/mantichor-tezos/README.md

 ## Starting

-Start the adapter using `docker run -p 7320:7320 --name mantichor-tezos-adapter -d bptlab/mantichor-tezos-adapter:latest`.
+Start a pre-built version of the adapter using `docker run -p 7320:7320 --name mantichor-tezos-adapter -d bptlab/mantichor-tezos-adapter:latest`.
-Alternatively, execute `start.sh` to build and run the local version of the adapter instead of the prebuilt one.
+Alternatively, execute `start.sh` (or the commands described [here](DOCUMENTATION.md)) to build and run the local version of the adapter instead of the prebuilt one.
 You can follow the container output using `docker logs -f mantichor-tezos-adapter`

 ## Stopping